google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 will be negatively impacted.

-One known cause of poor performance is the use of `document.write()` inside pages, specifically those that inject scripts.
+One known cause of poor performance is the use of `document.write()` inside pages, specifically those uses that inject scripts.
 As innocuous as the following looks, it can cause real issues for users.